avengers-p7/Avengers_P7_Documents/Application_CI/Design/08- Jenkins/Disaster Recovery/README.md

 MTTR is the average time it takes to recover from a failure, incident, or data loss.
 It is a key metric in assessing the efficiency of your recovery processes.

 MTTR Components:
 1. `Detection Time`: Time taken to identify the failure or data loss.
 With monitoring tools, you can quickly detect issues affecting Jenkins data.
-For early detection of issues affecting Jenkins data, employ a comprehensive monitoring strategy utilizing diverse solutions such as CloudWatch Alarms, CloudWatch Logs, and other monitoring tools.
+For early detection of issues affecting Jenkins data, employ a comprehensive monitoring strategy utilizing diverse solutions such as CloudWatch Alarms, CloudWatch Logs, or other monitoring tools.

 2. `Resolution Time`: Time taken to resolve the issue.
 In this architecture, the resolution involves restoring from the latest backup in S3, minimizing the time needed to recover.